gyroflow/gyroflow/README.md

 - Supports variable and high frame rate videos, all calculations are done on timestamps
 - x264, x265, ProRes and PNG outputs, with x264 and x265 fully GPU accelerated
 - Automatic lens calibration process
-- Fully zero-copy GPU preview rendering is possible, implemented and *almost* working (😀)
+- Fully zero-copy GPU preview rendering (working but experimental)
 - Core engine is a separate library without external dependencies (no Qt, no ffmpeg, no OpenCV), and can be used to create OpenFX and Adobe plugins (on the TODO list)
 - Automatic updates of lens profile database
 - Built-in lens profiles for GoPro HERO 6, 8, 9 and 10 in all shooting modes